 Airtable and Asana have former Google PM founders (Andrew Ofstad and Justin Rosenstein), but they’re not the CEO.
 Ben Silberman worked at Google before founding and leading Pinterest, but he worked on the Sales Ops side, not in product/engineering; Shoaib Makani of KeepTrucking similarly worked in BD and Product Marketing at Google before joining a VC firm.
-A few Unicorn founders to-be - Nat Turner of FlatIron Health, Dan Lewis at Convoy, and Max Levchin of Affirm - were acquired into Google and spent a few years there, which Rabois said doesn’t count.
+A few Unicorn founders to-be - Nat Turner of FlatIron Health, Dan Lewis at Convoy, and Max Levchin of Affirm - were acquired into Google and spent a few years in the product organization, but Rabois specified that acquisitions don't count.
 Of course, there are many Xoogler founders who are building valuable companies that haven’t yet gotten a $1 Billion valuation, including Dan Siroker of Optimizely, Kevin Gibbs of Quip, and Othman Laraki of Color Genomics.

 Although it’s not a fair comparison because other companies have been around longer than Google has, alumni from other big companies have several former eng/PMs on the list of Unicorn founder + CEOs:

 - Oracle: Renaud Laplanche of LendingClub, Ajeet Singh of ThoughtSpot, Thomas Siebel of C3 IoT